JeffreyCA/spleeter-web/README.md

 ## Common issues & FAQs

+### How do I update Spleeter Web?
+First, do a `git pull` to fetch the latest changes.
+Then, if you are using Docker, just re-run `docker-compose` with the `--build` flag to re-build the containers.
+If you are not using Docker, you will need to re-run `pip install -r requirements` and `python manage.py migrate` and `npm install` (in the `frontend` directory).

 ### I get a CORS error when trying to play a dynamic mix.

 To play a dynamic mix, you will need to configure your storage service's CORS settings to allow the `Access-Control-Allow-Origin` header.